 Flexography or flexo printing is a printing process that uses rollers and plates to print onto a wide range of substrates.
 Print quality, high speeds, and large print run capabilities have made flexo printing a trusted label printing technique.
-Flexographic printing on labels, cartons, plastic bags, boxes, bottles, and paper towels is the most popular.
+The flexographic printing process is popular for labels, cartons, plastic bags, boxes, bottles, and paper towels.
 Since flexo printing presses can print on paper, plastic, cardboard, fabric, metal, and laminates there are endless flexo printing possibilities.

 What is a flexo printing press?

 A flexographic printing press is a large printer made up of flexible plates and rollers.
 Printers traditionally made rubber flexo plates, but now modern technology wraps flexible photopolymer around a roller.
 When you break it down, a flexo printer works like a giant stamp that can print up to 2,000 feet per minute.

 There are 5 types of flexographic printing presses:

 - Stack Press: Vertically stacked decks allow for printing on both sides of the substrate.